btodorovic/management-vrf/README.md

 ### Services Tested

 Each of the services in the table below has a **routing-instance** knob, signaling the service to perform route lookup in a specific routing instance.
-See table [above](#mgmt) specifying the minimum Junos OS Release required for each service to be configured as VRF-aware.
+See [table above](#table) specifying the minimum Junos OS Release required for each service to be configured as routing-instance-aware.

 In this case, use **routing-instance mgmt_junos** to have service daemons perform the route lookup in **mgmt_junos**.
 For instance, to instruct DNS to use routing instance **mgmt_junos** to reach the DNS server, use: